Python vs Go

 Conclusion

 I ended up migrating my Python work project to Go.
-This was doable as the code hadn't grown too big at the point where I considered the rewrite.
-I was able to cut the total tech-stack from 1x Python/Flask container, 1x Redis container and 3x Python/RQ-workers into a single Go container.
-The automation tasks that the Flask instance would send via Redis to be performed by the workers were instead handled within the Go binary in separate goroutines.
-This simplified architecture was even faster, all thanks to Go being a faster language.
+This was doable as the code hadn't grown too large at the point where I considered the rewrite.
+I was able to cut the total tech-stack from 1x Flask container, 1x Redis container and 3x Python RQ-workers into a single Go container.
+The automation tasks that the Flask instance would send to be performed by the workers were instead handled within the Go binary in separate goroutines.
+This architecture was both simpler and faster, all thanks to the Go language.

 Overall, Go has taught me a lot about programming that I would never have learned from only using Python.
 Its benefits over Python has made it my preferred language.
 Even if Go is not for you, I highly recommend learning a second language just because of how it exposes you to new ways of thinking.